What is Product Management?

 Keeping the team busy isn't Product Managent

-A PM’s job isn’t to make sure the team always has something to do.
+A Product Manager’s job isn’t to make sure the team always has something to do.
 It’s to figure out what’s most valuable to do — and why it matters.

 💡